(Lesson Name):

 A lesson logic is the outline of how you will develop the lesson's main ideas.
 It does not pay attention to time, meaning that the "lesson" may transcend several class periods.
 It does not give the level of detail that a lesson plan gives, meaning it might not say how you will organize the classroom, how you will transition from one activity to another, etc. Instead, it focuses on the ideas you will develop, the way you develop them, and why you take the approach you take.

-The following lesson logic provides a structure in which the surrounding conversation unfolds these ideas:[1]
+This lesson logic provides a structure in which the surrounding conversation unfolds these ideas:[1]

 Major ideas of the lesson, listed in a way that summarizes the logic: